Jhow-fernandes/Jhow-fernandes/README.md

 ### Hellooo! 👋 Welcome to my profile

 Hi everyone I call Jonathan Better known as John, I'm a Jr Front-end developer 👨🏽‍💻
-- Completely passionate about PHP 💙
+- Completely passionate about JavaScript and NodeJs 💙
- - Studying Laravel and Vue 🌱
+ - Studying React and ReactNative 🌱
  - And I've been studying in UI / UX ⚡